shnitzle/eda_project/README.md

 [![Shipping files](https://github.com/neuefische/ds-eda-project-template/actions/workflows/workflow-03.yml/badge.svg?branch=main&event=workflow_dispatch)](https://github.com/neuefische/ds-eda-project-template/actions/workflows/workflow-03.yml)
 # EDA project for neuefische data science bootcamp

 This repository contains files for the EDA project of the neuefische "Data Science" bootcamp performed by __Maryam J. Rutner__ and __Tim Dannenfeld__.
-The data used for this project can be found in [eda.csv](./data/eda.csv) and was retrieved from PostgreSQL as described in [Fetching_the_data_eda.ipynb](./Fetching_the_data_eda.ipynb).
+The data was retrieved from PostgreSQL as described in [Fetching_the_data_eda.ipynb](./Fetching_the_data_eda.ipynb).
 The data contains information about house sales and details in King County, WA, USA from May 2014 to May 2015.

 # Files